bparanj/crystal/programming/javascript/supabase/magic-link.md

   }
   ```

-  Replace `your-plugin.js` with the actual name of your plugin file.
+  Replace `your-plugin.js` with the  name of your plugin file.

 This setup allows Nuxt.js to recognize and load your plugins as part of the application's initialization process.